Most Popular ETFs in Singapore For Portfolio Diversification

-It also boasts of a 12 month yield of 2.87% and the ETFs pays dividends after every six months.
+It also boasts of a 12-month yield of 2.87% and the ETFs pay dividends after every six months.

 ABF Singapore Bond Index ETF

-It is one of the largest ETFs in Singapore and was among the first one into the game.
+It is one of the largest ETFs in Singapore and was among the first ones in the game.
 Throughout the years, the fund has been growing steadily making it one of the most successful in terms of returns.

 The majority of the index components are AAA- investments grade Singapore government bond, which allows investors to rest assure that their principal in highly secure.
 The fund size as of March 16, 2018, was about S$740 million.

 The ETF boasts of 3 years and 5 years annualized returns of 6.02 and 1.74% respectively.
 Its 12-month yield currently stands at 2.33%.
 The fund pays dividends annually.

 Philip SGX APAC Dividend Leaders REIT ETF

 It is a unique type of exchange-traded fund as it provides investors with an opportunity to own a portfolio of Real Estate Investment Trusts, in the Asia Pacific Region.
 The fund strives to mimic the performance of the SGX Index Edge.

 The ETF consists of the highest dividend yielding REITs across Singapore, Hong Kong and Australia.
 Its portfolio is made up of REIT counters such as Keppel REIT, Scentre Group, Link Real Estate Investment Trust and Mapletree Commercial Trust.
 The top 10 holdings in the ETF account for 68.93% of the total portfolio